 Mid-Range – If you are looking for a mid-range option, the Champagne Rooms would be a great choice, with helpful staff and a nice location.
 They also offer family suites, perfect if you’re traveling with your family.

-Camping – Camping Tiglio is great place for lakeside camping, offering clean facilities and nice amenities.
+Camping – Camping Tiglio is a great place for lakeside camping, offering clean facilities and nice amenities.

 Check out the hotels for Riva del Garda here:

-Luxury – The Rivacentro is a popular, luxurious apartment hotel that has helpful staff, modern rooms, and great amenities.
+Luxury – The Rivacentro is a popular, luxurious apartment hotel with helpful staff, modern rooms, and great amenities.

 Mid-Range – For a mid-range hotel, you could stay at the Parc Hotel Flora, which offers spa access, views, and breakfast.